 Trees that are planted for shade include Jackfruit and bamboo, while Mini Mondo Grass or Sneak Beard provides a lush ground covering.
 To avoid looking too Japanese, small terraces with garden path are put in.
 Overall, the house boasts certain appeal similar to that of the house of “Nobita”, the much-loved, fictional boy character in the famous cartoon series “Doraemon”.

-Design: Jun Sekino A+D
+Architect: Jun Sekino A+D

-Landscape design: D.garden design by Premrudee Cheewakoseth
+Landscape Designer: D.garden design by Premrudee Cheewakoseth